AviatrixSystems/Docs/HowTos/ipmotion.rst

 Staging
 ^^^^^^^^
 Staging is the preparation step.
-After an IP address is moved to Staging, the migrated cloud instance can be booted up with the same IP address for testing and staging.
-Note the cloud instance at this point cannot communicate with VMs on prem.
+After an IP address is moved to Staging state, you can power up the migrated EC2 instance with the same IP address as the on-prem VM
+for testing and staging.
+Note the migrated EC2 instance at this point cannot communicate with on prem.

-Highlight a specific IP address and click the Staging button.
+Highlight a specific IP address in on-prem panel and click the Staging button.

+Undo Staging
+^^^^^^^^^^^^
+If you want to move any IP address in Staging state back to on-prem, select the IP address and click Undo.
+Note if the migrated EC2 instance is already running, you must terminate the instance from AWS console before you can move its IP address back to on-prem state.

 Commit
 ^^^^^^^^
-Commit is to enable the migrated cloud instance to communicate with any on-Prem VM.
+Commit is to enable the migrated EC2 instance to communicate with any on-Prem VM.

 ..
-Note:: Before you commit an IP address, the on-prem VM that has been migrated must be powered down.
+Note:: Before you commit an IP address, the on-prem VM that has been migrated must be powered down first.
+Commit the IP address implies that the migrated EC2 instance will be in operation.
 ..

 Hightlight a specific IP address and click the Commit button.

+Undo Commit
+^^^^^^^^^^^

+If migration fail after cut over, you can Undo the Commit by selecting the IP address from the cloud panel and click Undo.

+Undo function of Commit is to revert a committed IP address to Staging state.
+After reverting to Staging state, the communication between the migrated EC2 instance to on-prem is stopped and you can power up the on-prem VM and resume its operation.

 5. Test Connectivity
 ---------------------